Deep-MI/fsqc/docker/Docker.md

     --output_dir /path_to_output_directory_inside_docker
 ```

-* The first two `-v` commands mount your data directory and output directory into the docker image.
-Inside it is visible under the name following the colon (in this case `/data` and `/output`, but these can be different).
+* The first two `-v` arguments mount your data directory and output directories into the docker image.
+Inside the image, they are visible under the name following the colon (in this case `/data` and `/output`, but these can be different).
 From within the docker image / container, there will be read and write access to the directories that are mounted into the image (unless specified otherwise).
-* The third `-v` command mount your local FreeSurfer license file into the FreeSurfer directory within the docker image (`/opt/freesurfer`).
+* The third `-v` argument mounts your local FreeSurfer license file into the FreeSurfer directory within the docker image (`/opt/freesurfer`).
 The `:ro` suffix indicates that from within Docker, this will be read-only.
-* The command next mentions the name of the Docker image, which is `qatoolsdocker`.
-After that, all other flags are identical to the ones that are used for the `qatools.py` (which are explained on the main page or the help message).
-In addition to the `--subjects_dir` and `--output_dir` arguments, which are mandatory, the `--subjects`, `-screenshots`, `--fornix` arguments, among others, can be specified.
-This is just the same as for non-dockerized version of the program.
+* The next part of the docker command is the name of the Docker image, which is `qatoolsdocker`.
+* After that, all other flags are identical to the ones that are used for the `qatools.py` program (which are explained on the main page and the help message of the program).
+In addition to the `--subjects_dir` and `--output_dir` arguments, which are mandatory, the `--subjects`, `-screenshots`, `--fornix` arguments, for example, could be specified - in the same way as for non-dockerized version of the program.
 Note that file- and pathnames need to correspond to the targets of the file / directory mappings within the Docker image, not to the local system.